ibm-cloud-docs/vpc/instance_metadata_vpc_configure.md

 {: #imd-metadata-service-enable}

 To retrieve metadata from an instance, you must first enable the service.
 You can do this for new instances and existing instances.

+For this release, for instances created with metadata services disabled at time of creation and later updated to enable the metadata service, you must stop and restart the instance to fully enable the metadata service.
+{: note}

 ### Enable or disable instance metadata using the UI
 {: #imd-enable-service-ui}